dustinpfister/blog_posts/_posts/phaser-physics-immovable.md

 ## 3 - Conclusion

 Setting a sprite as immovable is a fairly straight forward process of just setting the proper boolean in the body object true.
+No not let the immovable name of the property fool you though, and immovable sprite can still be moved as well.
+For example if making a breakout clone the paddle, and the blocks are examples of physics enabled sprites that I would want to set as being immovable.
+I hope you enjoyed this post on phaser ce, if you have any questions or concerns let me know in the comments, and thank you for reading.